lwjglgamedev/vulkanbook/bookcontents/chapter-01/chapter-01.md

 - `init`: Invoked upon application startup to create the required resources (meshes, textures, etc).
 - `handelInput`: Which is invoked periodically so that the application can update its stated reacting to user input.
-- `cleanUp`: Which is invoked when the application finished to properly release the acquired resources.
+- `cleanup`: Which is invoked when the application finished to properly release the acquired resources.

 ## Engine